tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Completed Part 2 of the same tutorial from yesterday.

 **Thoughts:** Unsure whether it's me or the tutorial, but the very last bit where we display a message in the battle scene is not working for me.
 Starting to feel like I wasted time with this because there isn't a whole lot of explaination to help me understand what the code is doing, plus, there doesn't seem to be a part 3 for this turn-based rpg game just yet.
 Will need to switch gears tomorrow and work on something that will help me advance in my career.

+### Day 14: November 11, 2018

+**Today's Progress:** Started creating my own Phaser 3 game based on the few tutorials I've done so far.

+**Thoughts:** It's going to be tough putting together a game by the end of the month - think I've bitten off more than I can chew since I'm still not very familiar with Phase.io.
+We'll see what I can accomplish over the next week.
+May need to work on a simpler project to start.